Text alignment

 [image of music]

-Lastly, words and any other objects may be moved by preceding them with padding.
-Negative padding is also supported, and will move any objects that follow in the opposite direction.
-Although padding is normally invisible, in the following example some commands have been added to make it appear more clearly:
+Lastly, words and any other objects may be moved horizontally by preceding them with \hspace.
+Negative values are also supported and move any objects that follow into the opposite direction.
+Here, we put \hspace into a box to better show its effect.

 \relative {